reddyismav/flash-loan-swap/README.md

 # TODO
 1. Add Stop loss.
 2. Take profit.
 3. The positions themselves can be tokenized.
 Havent yet worked out on the process for this.
-This
 4. 1 inch has an interesting chi token use, can decrease swap gas price by 40 percent.
-This
 5. Add Uniswap support.
 6. Slippage configuration for the user.
 7. Liquidation notification.
+8. Emit events and catch them on subgraph.